tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/rewarded-interstitial-en.md

 >The implementation of interstitial and rewarded ads (banner and video) is the same.
 You have to choose the zone type in the panel.

 ## Creating a Zone
-First, create a zone from the [Tapsell panel](https://dashboard.tapsell.ir/) and use the `zoneId` when requesting and or showing an ad.
+First, create a zone from the [Tapsell panel](https://dashboard.tapsell.ir/) and use the `zoneId` when requesting or showing an ad.

 ## Requesting Ads
 To request an ad in your application, use the following method: